 - a serious heart condition

-- lung fibrosis (scarring of the lung tissue).
+- lung fibrosis – scarring of the lung tissue

-Before starting adalimumab you’ll have a chest x-ray and tests to check if you’ve ever been exposed to tuberculosis (TB).
-You may need treatment for latent (asymptomatic) TB before starting adalimumab.
-You'll also be checked for previous hepatitis infection, as adalimumab may increase the risk of this being reactivated.
+Before starting adalimumab you’ll have a chest x-ray and blood tests to check if you’ve ever been exposed to tuberculosis (TB).
+You may need treatment for TB before starting adalimumab if it’s in your body but isn’t causing any symptoms.

-You may have further blood tests while you’re on adalimumab to monitor its effects.
+You’ll need further blood tests while you’re on adalimumab to monitor its effects.

 You, your partner, or another family member can learn to give the injections at home.

 - even if it doesn’t seem to be working at first